sunnyvalechha/Devops-Prep/README.md

-- Kubernetes Pause containers ?
+- Kubernetes Pause containers ? - done on k8 full docs
 - How 2 containers are running in a single pod having single IP?
 - How do you handle kubernetes security?
 - How do you handle kubernetes secretes?